SolidRusT/srt-pam-platform/PROMPT.md

 OK, so I would like to continue working on our PAM project, in the `C:\Users\shaun\repos\srt-pam-platform` folder.

-So far, I am able to follow the instructions in the `README.md` and bring up the docker compose environment.
-I am able to hit all the endpoints mentioned in the `README.md` file.
+So far, I have been able to follow the instructions in the `README.md` file and bring up the docker compose environment.
+I am also able to hit all the endpoints mentioned in the `README.md` file.

 Let's make an assessment of what we currently have in our repo so far, and figure our what to focus on next.
-By the end of this sprint, I need to be able to register a user, login and get a valid token, logout and delete the token.
+By the end of this sprint, I need to have an example react app working with our GraphQL API.

 My current workflow for working on the GraphQL API is this: